 The CJEU's judgment concerns only the situations where the national court has previously found the contract terms to be abusive.
 It is the exclusive competence of the national courts to assess, in the course of judicial proceedings, whether a particular contract term can be identified as abusive in the circumstances of the lawsuit.
 It can be reasonably assumed that the legal issues relating to FX-indexed mortgage loans will be further examined by the national courts within the framework of the disputes considered, which could possibly result in the emergence of further interpretations relevant for the assessment of the risks associated with subject matter proceedings.
 This circumstance indicates the need for constant analysis of these matters.
-Further requests for clarification and ruling addressed to the CJEU and the Supreme Court of Poland with potential impact on the outcome of the court cases may also be filed.
+Further requests for clarification and ruling addressed to the CJEU and the Supreme Court of Poland with potential impact on the outcome of the court cases were already filed.

-As at 31 December 2019, Bank Millennium had 2,010 FX-indexed mortgage loans subject to individual litigations, submitted to the courts with the total value of claims filed by the plaintiffs amounting to PLN 203 million (EUR 47.74 million).
-Until 31 December 2019, only 19 of these cases had obtained a final verdict, the vast majority being in accordance with Bank Millennium's interest.
+As at 31 December 2020, Bank Millennium had 5,018 FX-indexed mortgage loans subject to individual litigations, submitted to the courts with the total value of claims filed by the plaintiffs amounting to PLN 1,614 million (EUR 354 million).
+Until 31 December 2020, only 37 of these cases had obtained a final verdict (excluding cassation appeals).

 According to the Polish Bank Association (ZBP), during 2019, over 70% of the lawsuits regarding FX-indexed mortgage loans obtained a final verdict favourable to the banks involved.
-However, after the CJEU judgment regarding Case C-260/18 issued on 3 October 2019, there is a risk that this scenario for the banks may change.
+However, after the CJEU judgment regarding Case C-260/18 issued on 3 October 2019, the trend of court rulings, that had been mostly favourable to banks, begun to reverse.

-Considering the increased legal risk related to FX-indexed mortgages, Bank Millennium created a provision in the amount of PLN 223 million (EUR 52.45 million) for legal risk.
+Considering the increased legal risk related to FX-indexed mortgages, Bank Millennium total balance sheet provisions for legal risks amount to PLN 924 million (EUR 202.6 million), excluding Euro Bank.
 The methodology developed by Bank Millennium is based on the following main parameters: (i) the number of current (including class actions) and potential future court cases that will appear within a specified (three-year) time horizon; (ii) the amount of Bank Millennium's potential loss in the event of a specific court judgment (three negative judgment scenarios were taken into account); and, (iii) the probability of obtaining a specific court verdict calculated on the basis of statistics of judgments of the banking sector in Poland and legal opinions obtained.
 Variation in the level of provisions or concrete losses will depend on the final court decisions about each case and on the number of court cases.